 Broadband speeds will more than double by 2019.
 By 2019, global fixed broadband speeds will reach 42.5 Mbps, up from 20.3 Mbps in 2014.

 Cisco’s VNI: Forecast and Methodology, 2014-2019 covers everything above (and more) in detail.
 In general, however, the trend is clear: in the zettabyte era, service providers and others will need to be ready to accommodate ongoing unprecedented growth.

 The growth predicted by Cisco in its recent Visual Networking Index is awe-inspiring.
 Consider again the prediction stated above: global Internet traffic in 2019 will be equivalent to 66 times the volume of the entire global Internet in 2005.
 That is tremendous growth.

-But this growth won't happen in a vacuum.
-Service providers, networks, CDNs, data centre service providers, and more will all have to work together to accommodate this tremendous growth.
+But this growth won’t happen in a vacuum.
+Service providers, networks, CDNs, data center service providers, and more will all have to work together to accommodate this tremendous growth.

 This is exactly why the future of the Internet depends on interconnection.
 A 2014 report from Arthur D Little and Liberty Global [PDF] noted that “the extent to which the IP Interconnection sector is able to innovate itself defines the scope of evolution of the Internet as a platform for future applications.”
 Without the plumbing for all this global IP traffic to flow through, it won’t be able to continue to grow as Cisco outlines in their VNI.

 Can service providers and others adapt and innovate in the face of tremendous growth?
 Absolutely.
 In many ways, they already are.
 While it won’t be easy, adapting to this growth is absolutely necessary.
 It also bodes well for our industry, which enables growth of global connections, CDNs, and more.